1. God Pursued the World

 Therefore he had to be made like his brothers in every respect, so that he might become a merciful and faithful high priest in the service of God, to make propitiation for the sins of the people. . . .
 For we do not have a high priest who is unable to sympathize with our weaknesses, but one who in every respect has been tempted as we are, yet without sin.
 Let us then with confidence draw near to the throne of grace, that we may receive mercy and find grace to help in time of need.
 (Heb.
 2:17; 4:15–16)

 Jesus truly is God with us, because he knows every aspect of being human and has experienced every emotion and every temptation.
 He became one of us so that he could provide the way for us to draw near to God with full confidence and hope in God’s mercy and grace.
 He came to be one of us so that we might be caught up in him and be made like him.
-He alone is our hope, the one who proved without a doubt that God loves us, saves us, and one day will bring us to be with him—the only place where everlasting peace, joy, and love can be found.
+He alone is our hope, the one who proved without a doubt that God loves us, saves us, and one day will bring us to be with him where everlasting peace, joy, and love can be found.